drts01/notes/stackedit/presentations/2020-py-env.md

 Eventually you have dozens of Python packages on system.
 Suddenly, things are no longer working.
 You discover, a library has clobber the dependencies of another.
 In an effort to quickly remedy the situation, you attempt to update all you package.
 Then you realize that you have just mangled you system's Python.
 You switch to developing on a production box, as one does.
 Only to find out, that production is running a version of Python incompatible with HEAD of the project repo.

-Python is no longer as fun as it used to be.
+Python is no longer as fun and easy as it once was.
 And you are starting to question you life choices.
 But it did not have to be like this.
 Today there is a better way.

 Python did not always have packaging.
 It has taken time for Python to evolve tools to address dependencies and project isolation.
 Pythonistas can now get similar experience as Ruby developers do with RVM and Bundler, or Node.js developers with NVM and npm.